 Undergraduate academic advising at Ohio State's Columbus campus is provided by the colleges and/or the departments that offer the pathway to the degree, the major, and/or the minor a student is pursuing.
 Where a student goes to seek academic advice will vary by student and by academic program.
 The Columbus campus does not have a central academic advising office for students to seek advice (this centralization does exist on the regional campuses).
-These distributed advising activities are coordinated through the Office of Undergraduate Education (UE), which promotes training and sharing of information through an active community of advising professionals.
+These distributed advising activities are coordinated

-&lt;sup>5 Examples include: Business Honors, Engineering House, Exploration, First Year Collegian, Future Health Professionals, Global Business, Nursing and Wellness Innovations, Visual and Performing Arts, and Women in Engineering.
+Collegian, Future Health Professionals, Global Business, Nursing and Wellness Innovations, Visual and Performing Arts, and Women in Engineering.